syheliel/jpf-wiki-mdbook/src/gsoc/GSoC-2018-Project-Ideas.md

 # Project Ideas

 Please note that this list is not exclusive.
-If you have other ideas and topics related to JPF, please let us know on \<jpf.gsoc [at] gmail.com\> or the [JPF Google group](https://groups.google.com/forum/#!forum/java-pathfinder).
+If you have other ideas and topics related to JPF, please let us know at jpf.gsoc@gmail.com or the [JPF Google group](https://groups.google.com/forum/#!forum/java-pathfinder).

 ### JPF Infrastructure